browndeer/coprthr/doc/coprthr_primer/coprthr_primer_hello_stdcl.md

 this allows nearly all of the functionality provided by STDCL to be available to Fortran programmers, providing a simple powerful interface to OpenCL programming from Fortran applications.
 The example below is nearly identical to the hello STDCL example above, except it is written in Fortran.
-On detail to note is that the opaque OpenCL and STDCL types, which are merely pointers in practice, must be referenced directly and generically as C pointers since Fortran does not support type alising.
+One detail to note is that the opaque OpenCL and STDCL types, which are merely pointers in practice, must be referenced directly and generically as C pointers since Fortran does not support type alising.